 Determine How You Will Prepare Your Taxes

-The vast majority of tax returns can be filed with a commercial tax software program such as H&R Block Online.
-And if you have a basic tax return, you may be able to file free with H&R Block.
+The vast majority of tax returns can be filed with a commercial tax software program, such as H&R Block Online.
+If you have a basic tax return, you may be able to file for free with H&R Block.

-Filing a paper tax return is my least favorite method.
-Paper returns take longer to process, are more prone to errors (either on the preparation side, or when being processed by the IRS), and you are more liable to miss money-saving tax deductions.
+Filing a paper tax return is no longer the preferred method for most people.
+Paper returns take longer to process and are more prone to errors (either on the preparation side or when processed by the IRS).
+You are also more likely to miss money-saving tax deductions.
 Finally, the longer it takes to process your return, the longer it takes to process your refund if you have one coming your way.

 Look for Last-Minute Tax Savings

-Most commercial tax software will also help you find tax deductions you may not have even know you were eligible to receive.
+Most commercial tax software will also help you find tax deductions you may not have even known you were eligible to receive.

-For example, The IRS has reported that approximately 20% of people who are eligible to claim the Earned Income Tax Credit (EITC) fail to claim it.
-That’s 1 in 5 people who are missing out on a very big tax credit that can help them save big on their tax return.
+For example, the IRS has reported that approximately 20% of people who are eligible to claim the earned income tax credit (EITC) fail to claim it.
+That’s one in five people who are missing out on a very big tax credit that can help them save on their tax returns.